10 Murray Street: History

-Construction commenced of the State Offices building in July 1966 and was completed in 1969 The building has three ground floor levels, a reception level raised on broad steps above Murray Street, 10 floors of offices and a penthouse for the plant room and a caretaker's office.
-To avoid the expense of importing steel it was built of reinforced concrete with an externally expressed frame.
-The windows were recessed to avoid a glass curtain wall effect.
-The building was designed by the firm of Hartley Wilson and Partners, with the original design by Dirk Bolt and with later revisions by David Hartley Wilson.
+The building had three ground floor levels, including a reception level raised on broad steps above Murray Street, ten floors of offices, and a penthouse level containing the plant room and a caretaker's office.
+It was constructed in reinforced concrete with an externally expressed structural frame, partly to avoid the expense of imported steel, and its windows were recessed to prevent a glass curtain wall effect.